Fort Morgan Times

 The Fort Morgan Times is a daily newspaper in Fort Morgan, Colorado.
 It has been published by Prairie Mountain Publishing, a unit of MediaNews Group, since 1996, when it was acquired by Hollinger.

+History

+The Fort Morgan Times was established as a weekly newspaper in September 1884 by Lyman C. Baker and George W. Warner.

+In July 2024, the newspaper announced it will publish its final edition on July 27 and be replaced by a weekly paper called The Morgan County Times.